St Andrew's Cathedral School

 Our School is situated in two high rise buildings adjacent to Town Hall Train Station and close to major bus, train and ferry routes, making it easy for students to reach us from all over Sydney.
 Our School attracts students from 234 suburbs across Sydney.

 Every year since 2015, our Year 12 graduating group have surpassed the previous year’s outstanding results in the Higher School Certificate and International Baccalaureate Diploma.
-In 2020, 60 per cent of the graduating cohort achieved an ATAR (Australian Tertiary Admissions Rank) over 80.
-In 2019, this figure was 58 per cent and in 2018, it was 53 per cent.
 Our students across both credentials have managed to achieve at very high levels in a large variety of subjects, which points to the excellence of our passionate and dedicated teaching staff, who go to extraordinary lengths to ensure students have every opportunity to excel and reach their potential.
-More than 92 per cent of our students were offered their first choice course at their first choice university in 2021.
+In 2023, 63% of the cohort achieved an ATAR above 80.
+In 2023, the average ATAR of the top 50 per cent of our IB Diploma students was 98.
+The 2023 Year 12 HSC cohort again performed strongly: the average ATAR for the top 10 per cent of HSC students was 97 and the average ATAR for the top 50 per cent was an impressive 91.

-Each year, around 60 per cent of our Year 11 students choose to study the NSW Higher School Certificate as their graduate credential in Year 12.
-The 2020 Year 12 cohort achieved historic highs in the HSC.
-The average ATAR (Australian Tertiary Admissions Rank) for the top 10 per cent of HSC students was 96.76 and the average ATAR for the top 50 per cent was an impressive 88.75.
+Each year, around 70 per cent of our Year 11 students choose to study the NSW Higher School Certificate as their graduate credential in Year 12.
+The 2023 Year 12 cohort achieved historic highs in the HSC.
+The average ATAR (Australian Tertiary Admissions Rank) for the top 10 per cent of HSC students was 97 and the average ATAR for the top 50 per cent was an impressive 91.
+The cohort also achieved a record-breaking number of HSC Showcase Nominations, with 27 students nominated and 3 selected for the exhibitions.

 Kirrikee–the “lungs” of our school–is an outdoor education facility on 49 hectares, located at Penrose, Southern Highlands.
 Our dedicated outdoor education team deliver a sequential programme of age-appropriate camps, tours and experiences for all students, from a day excursion in the city with Kindy through to Snow Camp for Year 9 and the character-defining Year 10 20 day Kosi to Coast hike, a very popular experience for many Senior College students.